 Address: Cromwell Rd, South Kensington, London SW7 5BD, United Kingdom

-The Natural History Museum in London is one of the world’s leading museums of natural history.
-It houses an extensive collection of specimens from a wide range of segments of natural history, including botany, entomology, mineralogy, paleontology, and zoology.
+The Natural History Museum in London is one of the world’s leading natural history museums.
+It houses an extensive collection of specimens from various segments of natural history, including botany, entomology, mineralogy, paleontology, and zoology.

 See Related: Tower of London Tour